A Boy: Music video

-Similar to the music video of "Butterfly", "Sonyeoniya"'s music video is heavily composed of computer graphics.
+Similar to the music video of "Butterfly", "A Boy"'s music video is heavily composed of computer graphics.
 Unlike that of his previous music videos (which included either a stylized dance or a storyline), the music featured various changing graphics and G-Dragon singing.
-The Music Video expresses G-Dragon's emotions and his struggles explained in the lyrics of the song.
+The music video expresses G-Dragon's emotions and his struggles explained in the lyrics of the song.